Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 - have an eating disorder or exercise excessively

-Treatment depends on the cause.
+Treatment of a low SHBG depends on the cause.
 Any underlying conditions will have to be addressed.

-Your doctor will explain the results of your SHBG test and what your treatment options are.
+Your doctor will explain the results of your SHBG test and what your treatment options are, if treatment to address this is necessary.
 You should always follow your doctor’s recommendations.